johndovern/ani-man/README.md

 ```

 You will be prompted with a list of all the titles in your library.
 Select one of the show titles and you will be given another prompt displaying all the episodes found for that show.
 Select an episode and watch some anime.

+Please see [this](https://github.com/johndovern/ani-man#Note-on-use-with-hot-keys) section for more info on starting ani-man via a hot-key or dmenu.

 ### Watching your last watched shows
 At this point ani-man is tracking the shows you watch in your library and history log.
 You can now run following command through dmenu, a terminal, or via a hot-key: